 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
 We must also explain how you can file a grievance or make a complaint about our decision to end your membership.
-You can also see Chapter 9, Section J, page 222 for information about how to make a complaint.
+You can also refer to Chapter 9, Section J, page 228 for information about how to make a complaint.